-ParentSquare is The Village School's communication platform that also serves as an emergency telephone, text, and email broadcast system.
+ParentSquare is The Village School's primary communication platform and serves as an emergency broadcast system.
 It enables school personnel to notify all households and parents within minutes of an emergency or unplanned event that causes early dismissal, school cancellation, or a late start.
-The system will call, text, and email our parent contacts in our iSAMS system, so please make sure your information is updated and accurate.
+The system will call, text, and email our parent contacts stored in our iSAMS system, so please make sure your information is updated and accurate.